djc/askama/book/src/template_syntax.md

 {% call heading(s) %}
 ```

-You can place templates in a separate file and use it in your templates by using `{% import %}`
+You can place macros in a separate file and use them in your templates by using `{% import %}`:

 ```
 {%- import "macro.html" as scope -%}